Planning and preparation

 - a physiotherapist to show you exercises to do before surgery to improve the chances of a smooth recovery

-You may also have blood tests (including compatibility testing in case you need a blood transfusion), urine tests, heart monitoring tests (ECG) and a chest x-ray, and imaging tests such as CT, MRI or PET scans.
-You probably won’t need to have all of these tests and scans.
+You may also have blood tests (including compatibility testing in case you need a blood transfusion), urine tests, heart monitoring tests (ECG) and a chest x-ray, and imaging tests such as CT, MRI or PET–CT scans.
+You may not need to have all of these tests and scans.

-Many hospitals in Australia have programs in place to reduce the stress of surgery and improve your recovery.
+Some hospitals in Australia have programs to reduce the stress of surgery and improve recovery.
 These are called enhanced recovery after surgery (ERAS) or fast track surgical (FTS) programs.

-These programs encourage you to play an active part in your care through pre-admission counselling and education about pain, diet and exercise, so you know what to expect each day after the surgery.
+These programs encourage you to play an active part in your care through pre-admission counselling and education about pain, diet and exercise, so you know what to expect before and after surgery.

 View the Cancer Council NSW editorial policy.